-Support is available for client PCs using Windows 3.1, OS/2, Windows NT, and (in the future) Windows 95.
-These clients are supported across a wide range of network operating systems, including NetWare, Windows NT, LAN Manager, LAN Server, and Banyan VINES.
+Support is available for client PCs using Windows 3.1, Windows NT, and Windows 95.
+These clients are supported across a wide range of network operating systems, including Windows NT, NetWare, LAN Manager, and LAN Server.
 Customers must contact specific Solutions Partners to determine the range of support in their particular environment.